 - Coriander seed gives both a soft citrus aroma and a spicy flavor.

 - CARAWAY SEED

-The key for new craft gin is HAMAGOU which grows in MIYAJIMA
+The key for this gin that symbolizes Hiroshima is Hamagou which grows in MIYAJIMA

-The main character of the new craft gin is the refreshing herbal fragrance of Hamagou.
-We heard that Hamagou grows naturally in Miyajima, a world heritage site located near Sakurao distillery and make a visit to A/Prof. Tsubota at Miyajima Natural Botanical Garden Graduate School of Science Hiroshima University.
+The main character of the gin is the refreshing herbal fragrance of Hamagou.
+We heard that Hamagou grows naturally in Miyajima, a World Heritage Site located near The SAKURAO DISTILLERY and make a visit to A/Prof. Tsubota at Miyajima Natural Botanical Garden Graduate School of Science Hiroshima University.

 Miyajima remains a natural environment of the Seto Inland Sea, kept by wild deer and nature.